Muffo/dotfiles/README.md

 # myrc

-A collection of my personal .*rc files
+A collection of my personal .*rc and configuration files